 “We’ll notify people of any changes to these arrangements, including when volunteer support is no longer required, through our usual communication channels.”

-“If anyone finds bio-beads on any beach other than Camber, please report it to the Environment Agency on 0800 80 70 60 (free to call), quoting reference: 2440833.
+“Although for beach and tidal safety reasons the Council is not asking volunteers/members of public to visit any beaches other than Camber, if you happen to notice biobeads elsewhere during your normal activities, please report it to the Environment Agency on 0800 80 70 60 (free to call), quoting reference: 2440833.

 “You can also report findings online at: www.gov.uk/report-water-pollution,” he added.